+8.1 Board

-8.1 Board Director Experience and expertise Mr Michael A Chaney Age: 62 AO, BSc, MBA, Hon.
-LLD W.Aust , FAICD Term of office: Chairman since September 2005 and director since December 2004. a Independent: Yes Skills & Experience: Over 27 years of experience in a range of industries in executive, financial management and governance roles, including Managing Director and Chief Executive Officer of Wesfarmers Limited from 1992 until July 2005.
+Director Experience and expertise Mr Michael A Chaney Term of office: Chairman since September 2005 and director since December 2004.
+AO, BSc, MBA, Hon.
+LLD Independent: Yes W.Aust, FAICD Skills & Experience: Over 28 years of experience in a range of industries in executive, financial management and governance roles, including Managing Director and Chief Executive Officer of Wesfarmers Limited from 1992 until July 2005.
 Three years with investment bank Australian Industry Development Corporation, from 1980 to 1983.
-Eight years in petroleum exploration in Australia, Indonesia and the United States from 1972 to 1980. Ø Directorships of listed entities within the last three years, other directorships and offices (current & recent): Chairman of Woodside Petroleum Ltd (since August 2007, Director since November 2005) Chairman of Gresham Partners Holdings Limited (since July 2005, Director since November 1985) Director of Centre for Independent Studies (since October 2000) Chancellor of University of Western Australia (since December 2005) Member of J.P.
-Morgan International Council (since October 2003) Board Committee membership: Chairman of the Nomination Committee e Mr Cameron A Clyne Age: 44 BA Term of office: Managing Director and Group Chief Executive Officer since January 2009.
-Independent: No Skills & Experience: Over 21 years in financial services, including 12 years with PricewaterhouseCoopers (PwC), culminating in leadership of the Financial Services Industry practice in Asia Pacific, prior to the acquisition by IBM of PwC Consulting.
+Eight years in petroleum exploration in Australia, Indonesia and the United States from 1972 to 1980.
+Directorships of listed entities within the last three years, other directorships and offices (current & recent): • Chairman of International Education Advisory Council (since October 2011) • Chairman of Woodside Petroleum Ltd (since August 2007, Director since November 2005) • Chairman of Gresham Partners Holdings Limited (since July 2005, Director since November 1985) • Director of Centre for Independent Studies (since October 2000) • Chancellor of University of Western Australia (since December 2005) • Member of JP Morgan International Council (since October 2003) Board Committee membership: • Chairman of the Nomination Committee Mr Cameron A Clyne Term of office: Managing Director and Group Chief Executive Officer since January 2009.
+Independent: No Skills & Experience: Over 22 years in financial services, including 12 years with PricewaterhouseCoopers (PwC), culminating in leadership of the Financial Services Industry practice in Asia Pacific, prior to the acquisition by IBM of PwC Consulting.
 During his consulting career he worked with many of the world's leading banks in Australia, New Zealand, the United States, Europe and Asia.
-He is also a director of Bank of New Zealand and Chairman of National Australia Group Europe Limited and Clydesdale Bank PLC (subsidiaries of the Company).
-He is Co-Chair of National Australia Bank's Group Diversity Forum and the Company's Advisory Council on Corporate Responsibility. \mathcal{D} Directorships of listed entities within the last three years, other directorships and offices (current & recent): 2 • Director of The Financial Markets Foundation for Children (since April 2009) Board Committee membership:
+He is also a director of Bank of New Zealand and Chairman of National Australia Group Europe Limited and Clydesdale Bank plc (subsidiaries of NAB).
+He is Co-Chair of NAB's Advisory Council on Corporate Responsibility.
+Directorships of listed entities within the last three years, other directorships and offices (current & recent): • Director of The Financial Markets Foundation for Children (since April 2009) • Director of Australian Rugby Union Ltd (since October 2013) Board Committee membership: • Member of the Information Technology Committee